Security Engineering for ISO 21434: Risk Assessment

 \paragraph{Attack Path Analysis.} From the preliminary architecture, assumptions about the item/environment, and the damage scenario, one produces the possible attack paths and their association to threat scenarios.
 To do so, the ISO 21434 proposes the use, possibly in combination, of both top-down, \eg, Attack Trees, and bottom-up, \eg, vulnerability analysis.
 The attack paths shall include the following information: vulnerabilities or weaknesses that could be exploited, and how these could be exploited in an attack realizing a threat scenario.

 \begin{SampleEnv} Both Bluetooth and Cellular interfaces may be accessible from the outside, possibly by an attacker.
-Hence, we consider such interfaces as the entry point vulnerabilities for the headlamp system.
+Hence, this paper considers such interfaces as the entry point vulnerabilities for the headlamp system.

 Consider the threat scenarios from Example~\ref{ex:threat-scenario-identification}.
 A threat path for Threat Scenario 1 can be: \begin{enumerate}[label=(\alph*)] \item an attacker compromises the Navigation ECU from the Cellular interface to send malicious signals to turn off the lamp during night driving, \item compromised Navigation ECU transmits the received malicious signals, and \item Gateway ECU forwards the malicious signals to Power Switch Actuator through the CAN bus. \end{enumerate} Note that this very same attack could be also carried out from the Bluetooth interface.
 Similarly, a threat path for Threat Scenario 2 can be: